Home/Blog/Well-Being/General Awareness/The History and Evolution of Modern Medicine

 Some examples of ancient medical treatments are bleeding, which was used to get rid of excess humour, and poultices and herbal remedies, which were used to reduce inflammation.
 This is especially true of Hippocratic medicine, which came from ancient Greece and was based on carefully watching and writing down patients’ symptoms.

-In addition, Hippocrates’ doctors also believed in preventative measures like diet and exercise.
-These medical treatments and theories were considered revolutionary in their day, paving the way for modern medicine and allowing us to understand better how our bodies work.
+Hippocrates (c.
+460–370 BCE) advocated for natural healing through diet, exercise, and hygiene.
+While humorism (the theory of four humours—blood, phlegm, yellow bile, and black bile) is now obsolete, it was a prevailing model of health and disease for centuries.
+These medical treatments and theories were considered revolutionary in their day, paving the way for modern medicine and allowing us to better understand how our bodies work.

 (Note: Humorism, also called the humoral theory or humorism, was a medical system that Ancient Greek and Roman doctors and philosophers used to explain how the body was made and worked.)